Sree Perunthatta Siva Temple: Temple, Architecture

 This is one of the oldest temples of Thrissur district and centuries old in Cochin kingdom.
 The temple is located in the Guruvayur town, south-western side of the Guruvayur temple.
-The temple is very beautiful and built like a maha temple.
-The Sanctum Sanctorum is double storey with its majestic proportions it shows the Kerala temple architectural style.
+The temple is built like a maha temple.
+The Sanctum Sanctorum is double storey with its proportions it shows the Kerala temple architectural style.
 The Sanctum Sanctorum is tile roofed with rectangular shape.
 Perunthatta temple has about 2 acres of land.
 It has built a large edifice around it.
-The tranquil and serene atmosphere of the village can be seen on all four sides of temple.
+The village can be seen on all four sides of temple.